gregor-fausto/clarkiaSeedBanks/library/dataProcessingWorkflow.md

 library(lubridate)
 ```

-Start with the survival data.
-Scripts for the original processing I did
+Scripts for the original processing I did is located in the following
-is located in the following folder.
-I want to document when I last
+folder.
+I want to document when I last updated these files before I
-updated these files before I start updating the workflow.
-None of the
+start updating the workflow.
+None of the original scripts are going to
-original scripts are going to be changed.
+be changed.

 ``` r
 dir = c("/Users/Gregor/Dropbox/projects/clarkiaScripts/code/reshapeDataScripts/")